Dr. Evert Meijers

 e.j.meijers@uu.nl

-I am an associate professor in Economic Geography, in the Human Geography and Spatial Planning department at Utrecht University.
-I have a passion and reputation for innovative research and teaching in Urban and Regional Studies.
-I try to creatively combine insights from urban planning, economic and urban geography, politics, public management, environmental studies, regional science, urban economics, cultural geography, media studies, regional studies and policy sciences.
-Much of my work aims to develop empirically underpinned territorial strategies that make cities and regions better able to satisfy human and societal needs.
+I am the Head of the Spatial Planning Section in the Human Geography and Spatial Planning department at Utrecht University.
+I have a passion and reputation for innovative research and teaching in Urban and Regional Development.
+I try to creatively combine insights from urban planning, economic and urban geography, politics, public management, regional science, urban economics, cultural geography, media studies, tourism geography, regional studies and policy sciences.
+Much of my work aims to develop empirically underpinned territorial strategies that make cities and regions more sustainable and better able to satisfy human and societal needs.
 Key themes I am focusing on include:

-- Institutional, Behavioural and particularly Network perspectives on (uneven) urban and regional development;
+• Institutional, Behavioural and Network perspectives on (uneven) urban and regional development;

 I am committed to knowledge dissemination through actively seeking co-operation with communities, governments, industry and other scholars.
 My work has appeared in many different journals and books, and has attracted attention in academia and policy practice.
 I have obtained many larger and smaller research grants, including the highly-competed for VENI and VIDI personal grants, and have a track record in leading research teams.
-Until the end of 2020, I was employed at Delft University of Technology, where I acted as the research director of the Urbanism department.
-I was also previously associated with the Amsterdam Institute for Advanced Metropolitan Solutions as course coordinator.
-I strongly believe that student learning should be activating, varied and fun.
+In the Elsevier/Stanford most highly-cited scholar ranking, I am listed as top-cited author in the fields of ‘urban and regional planning’ and ‘geography’.
+Before coming to Utrecht in 2021, I was employed at Delft University of Technology, where I acted as the research director of the Urbanism department.
+I was also previously associated with the Amsterdam Institute for Advanced Metropolitan Solutions as educator and PI.
+Also, I served two terms as Director/Trustee of the Urban Studies Foundation.